Johns Hopkins Ward Infinity

 Seed Funding & Capital Access

-All teams receive initial funding and can compete for a $10,000 investment at the final Community Pitch Competition—no equity taken.
-You'll also be introduced to investors, funders, and mentors ready to support your venture’s growth.
+All teams receive an initial $12,000 non dilutive investment and can compete for a $25,000 prize at the final Pitch Competition—no equity taken.

 Justice icon